ericchristensen-stretcha/jasper_connector/README.md

 <div style="font-family: Helvetica,Arial,sans-serif; margin-left: 40px;">

--You define a jasperDocument which refers to the existing report in the JasperSoft Server Repository
+- You define a jasperDocument which refers to the existing report in the JasperSoft Server Repository
 - Filter you records through standard Odoo search filtering
 - Generate your report